OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 As a general rule of thumb, at least two to three defensive controls should be implemented for each category.
 These controls should operate independently of each other, i.e. each control should be based on a different technique, operate on a different API Layer, and be located at a different location in the program (see also the criteria below).
 The adversary should not be given opportunities to kill multiple birds with the same stone - ideally, they should be forced to use multiple stones per bird.

 ```
-8.7 The app implements multiple mechanisms to fulfil requirements 8.1 to 8.6.
+8.7 The app implements multiple mechanisms to fulfill requirements 8.1 to 8.6.
 Note that resilience scales with the amount, diversity of the originality of the mechanisms used.
 ```

 ```